Commonly Asked Waterjet Questions

 The air that a waterjet system requires is not an overly large amount as most of it is deadheading rather than being used up.
 If you don’t already have this available in your building then you will need to purchase an air compressor.

 On all WARDJet waterjets the moving parts are protected from abrasive by using fiberglass covers with a set of double lip sealed brushes across the openings.
-There are also air blowers providing positive pressure inside the covers to help keep the abrasive out.
-You also have the option of adding splashguards to the sides of the machine to help keep abrasive inside the tank area.

 The grate life is a largely variable figure, but they could last up to 6-9 months.

-The Z-Series systems are ball screw driven machines.
+The M-Series systems are ball screw driven machines.
 We have found that this ensures you the highest level of accuracy.
-Although this costs more then rack & pinion, we've found the extra investment is well worthwhile.
+Although this costs more then rack & pinion, we’ve found the extra investment is well worthwhile.
 So we include it standard with these machines.

 The gantry will be shipped fully assembled to your facility as one part.
 If you don’t have an available overhead crane you can unload your gantry using two forklifts.
 The other option is to hire a rigger to come for a short time and get the machine unloaded and in the correct position on your floor.

 We usually drill screws into the bricks around the perimeter of the material with washers overlapping the edge of the material to hold it securely in place.
 The amount of screws you use and the spacing between them are dependent on the size and rigidity of the material.

 Depending on the size and features of the machine, the average price of a turnkey waterjet cutting machine might be anywhere from $100,000 – $500,000.
 The waterjet pump is often a large portion of this.
 WARDJet also offers build-it-yourself waterjet kits which start below this range.
 We’d be happy to help you determine which machine is the best fit for your application.
 Give our knowledgeable product specialists a call today!